Does Auto Insurance Pay for Damage from Natural Disasters?

 There are a few different types of coverage that you can get for your vehicle.
 Most states only require that you have liability coverage.
 This minimum car insurance only covers damages and medical costs of the other party if you are liable in an accident.
 You may also have collision coverage, which covers damages and injuries to yourself or your vehicle if you hit another vehicle or object.
 Comprehensive coverage is meant to cover everything else.

 If you only have the state minimum required insurance or you only have liability and collision coverage, natural disasters will not be covered automatically by your insurance policy.
-The only way that you can get coverage for natural disasters is to have comprehensive coverage or to purchase individual coverages based on your area.
+The only way that you can get coverage for natural disasters is to have comprehensive coverage or to purchase individual coverage based on your area.

 It is possible to get addendums to your car insurance policy rather than getting full coverage.
-For example, if you live on a flood plain, you might want to get an addendum that covers flooding specifically.
+For example, if you live on a floodplain, you might want to get an addendum that covers flooding specifically.
 You can also get addendums for fire, hurricane, or tornado coverage.
 However, there are some disadvantages.
 If you get only one specific type of coverage, that specific disaster is the only one that will be covered.
-Often you can get similar rates by simply getting comprehensive coverage that covers everything.
+Often, you can get similar rates by simply getting comprehensive coverage that covers everything.

 Comprehensive coverage on auto insurance covers everything other than hitting an object or another vehicle.
-This means that comprehensive insurance covers all natural disasters, as well as weather phenomena like hail.
+This means that comprehensive insurance covers most natural disasters, as well as weather phenomena like hail.
 Comprehensive coverage will also cover additional damages related to natural disasters, such as a tree branch falling on your vehicle.
 Situations like these are considered “acts of God” and are covered only if you have comprehensive coverage.

 Comprehensive coverage can vary in price depending on where you live and how expensive your vehicle is.
 Vehicles that are more costly to repair or replace will cost more to insure.
-You will also pay more for comprehensive coverage if you live in an area that is at high risk for comprehensive claims.
+You will also pay more for comprehensive coverage if you live in an area at high risk for comprehensive claims.
 For example, if your state has a history of high claims due to frequent hurricanes or storms, you could pay more for your comprehensive coverage than someone who lives in a state where natural disasters are not common.

 If you have a vehicle that has a lien, or you purchased your car with a loan or financing, you are likely required to have comprehensive coverage on your vehicle.
 Getting comprehensive coverage along with collision and liability ensures that your vehicle is fully and completely protected.
-Banks and lenders like you to have this coverage so that if something happens to the vehicle they are still guaranteed to receive payment.
+Banks and lenders like you to have this coverage so that if something happens to the vehicle, they are still guaranteed to receive payment.